Skip to content ↓

 Sports Leaders Lunchtime Club

-Fifteen Y6 sports leaders are selected each year to run lunchtime activities for Y3 and 4 children (rota) and support school events.
-These children are trained up by the PE department at the beginning of the academic year to develop their leadership skills.
+Fifteen Year 6 sports leaders are selected each year to run lunchtime activities for Year 3 and 4 children (rota) and support school events.
+These children are trained by the PE department at the beginning of the academic year to develop their leadership skills.
 Two children who demonstrate outstanding leadership are chosen to take part in the Links Partnerships Leadership day.

 Links with local sports clubs